 Does a powered subwoofer need an amplifier?

-However, if you are connecting the powered subwoofer to a larger sound system, you may need to adjust the amplifier settings to ensure proper sound output.
+If you connect the powered subwoofer to a larger sound system, you may need to alter the amplifier settings for optimal sound output.

 - How Long Do Speakers Last?
 Top Full Information 2023